DDP Shipping: What It Means, How It Works and Why It Matters

 For Amazon FBA sellers, see our step-by-step FBA shipping guide with label requirements, pallet specs, and appointment scheduling details.

-| Method | Rate Range (DDP) | Transit | Best For |
+| Method | Rate range (DDP) | Transit | Best for |

 |---|---|---|---|

-| Air freight | $4-8/kg | 5-12 days | Urgent restocks, product launches, high-margin items |
+| Air freight | $4-8 / kg | 5-12 days | Urgent restocks, product launches, high-margin items |

-| Ocean LCL | $100-150/CBM | 20-55 days | Small to medium batches, planned replenishment |
+| Ocean LCL | $100-150 / CBM | 20-55 days | Small to medium batches, planned replenishment |

 | Ocean FCL (40ft) | $3,500-8,000 | 20-45 days | Large volume, bulk inventory |